 When considering purchasing a Grey Water Recycling System, we understand that as well as the water saving aspect, there is also a financial aspect to consider.
 When looking into whether or not a Greywater Recycling System is for you, you should consider the following.

 - The initial upfront capital investment for the system.
-See our shop for prices.
+See our Residential page or contact us for prices.

 - Cost of installation – The cost of installation can vary depending on whether you are already having major renovation works carried out in the property or building, or if you’re planning on incorporating the Greywater Recycling System into a new build property.
 If so, we would first recommend checking with the plumber or contractor that is already onsite if they can install the system alongside the rest of the works being undertaken.
 This is the best way to ensure the most cost effective installation.
 It should be noted that the Aquaco Home range of water recycling systems are specifically designed to be easy to install by a domestic plumber or a competent DIY enthusiast.

 - Maintenance costs are minimal for the domestic sized system.
 A maintenance kit can be purchased from us which contains the media and consumables to last approximately one year.
 The Greywater Systems are very low maintenance and the consumables are easy to replace yourself.

 - There are minimal running costs involved with the domestic systems, this consists of the electricity used to power the pumps and the maintenance kit.
 However, it should be noted the unit will only run when there is a demand from the building, this ensures lower power consumption and less wear and tear on the pump.

 Our systems are designed to save water and money for years to come so you will be future-proofing your home against increases in water prices, and our systems will make your home more resilient to climate change.